douugdev/douugdev/README.md

 # Hey there! 👋
 #### Welcome to my GitHub profile!

-I'm Douglas, a self-taught developer.
+I'm Douglas and I'm a software developer.

 ### Bio